elastic/universal-profiling-documentation/README.md

 Follow these steps to enable the Universal Profiling app in Kibana:

-1. Login to `cloud.elastic.co` and locate your deployment.
+1. Login to https://cloud.elastic.co and locate your deployment.
 2. Edit the deployment.
 3. Scroll down to the Kibana section, and click on "Edit user settings".
    ![edit Kibana user settings](./img/kibana-edit-user-settings.png)
-4. Add a line in the user settings:
+4. Add this line in the user settings:
    ```yaml
    xpack.profiling.enabled: true
    ```
    ![edit Kibana user settings](./img/kibana-edit-user-settings-popup.png)
 5. Go back and scroll to the bottom of the page.
-6. Save the settings by clicking on Save.
+6. Save the settings by clicking on `Save`.
-7. If you encounter an error during the configuration change, [submit a support request](#submit-a-support-request) to add the previous line in Kibana user settings.
+7. If you encounter an error during the configuration change, [submit a support request](#submit-a-support-request) to have the line from step four added in Kibana user settings.

-Once Kibana has the Universal Profiling app enabled, it's visible under Observability in the left menu.
+Once Kibana has the Universal Profiling app enabled, it's visible under `Observability` in the menu on the left-hand side.
-You can now go ahead and configure Elasticsearch, Fleet and APM to allow ingesting data.
+You can now go ahead and configure Elasticsearch, Fleet and APM to allow ingesting data:

-These steps will guide you in configuring Elasticsearch, Fleet and APM to enable the Universal Profiling storage:

 1. Fetch the Cloud ID of your deployment from the Cloud console.
    ![cloud ID](./img/cloud-id.png)
-1. Within your Linux machine, open a terminal to run the next steps.
+1. On your Linux machine, open a terminal to execute the next steps.
 1. Download and extract the `elastic-profiling` CLI:
    ```bash
    wget -O- https://releases.prodfiler.com/stable/elastic-profiling.tgz | tar xz